kalwi7/kalwi7/README.md

 Front-end development become my passion recently.
 Every day, I am trying to learn something new in this field, because it gives me huge satisfaction.
 I like challenges and solving problems.
 I graduated from computer science, but in front-end area I'm mostly self-taught.
 I like to get to know the subject well before moving further.
 I am also interested in graphic design and always pay attention to this in projects.

-I have experience in ecommerce and SEO, what can be desirable in some front-end positions.
-I am also developing my own Wordpress website and Woocommerce store [Myslczlowieku.pl](https://www.myslczlowieku.pl/), where can i see how it work under the hood.
-Non Front-end tools I am fimiliar with:

-- Wordpress, Woocomerce
-- Google Search Console, Analytics, Optimise, Tag Menager
-- Ahrefs, Senuto, SurferSeo, Sitebulb, HotJar, Yoast, RankMath

 ### Concact

 - Mail: [dkalwasinski717@gmail.com](mailto:dkalwasinski717@gmail.com)